Paris Belongs to Us

 Paris Belongs to Us (Paris nous appartient, sometimes translated as Paris Is Ours) is a 1961 French mystery film directed by Jacques Rivette in his feature-length directorial debut.
-Set in Paris in 1957 and often referencing Shakespeare's play Pericles, the title is highly ironic because the characters are immigrants or alienated and do not feel that they belong at all.

 The story centres on young university student Anne who, through her older brother, meets a group of people haunted by mysterious tensions and fears and the deaths of two of its members.
 The source of the malaise affecting the group is never explained, leaving viewers to wonder how far it might be an amalgam of individual imbalances, general existentialist anxiety, or the paranoia of the Cold War as the world faced the possibility of nuclear annihilation.

 Plot

 The film opens with literature student Anne who is reading Shakespeare when she hears sounds of distress in the next room.
 There she finds a Spanish girl who says her brother Juan has been killed by dark forces.
 Anne then meets with her own brother Pierre, who takes her to a party held by some of his friends.

 Initially bored and knowing nobody, she gradually becomes fascinated by mysterious interactions around her.
 Juan, a musician and anti-Franco refugee, has recently died from a knife wound which some think was a suicide.
 Philip, an unsteady American refugee from McCarthyism, gets drunk and later slaps a smartly dressed woman named Terry, accusing her of causing Juan's death by breaking up with him.
 Terry, who had also been the lover of Philip, is now together with theatre director Gérard.

 The next day, Anne meets with a friend who is an aspiring actor, and he takes her to a rehearsal of Shakespeare's Pericles, the director of which proves to be Gérard.
 Because the actress for the part of Marina has not arrived, Anne is asked to read, and she performs well.
 Afterward she runs into Philip, who recounts long tales in veiled language about sinister interests that have destroyed Juan and may now get Gérard too.

 Anne becomes determined to resolve the mystery that is obsessing the lives of the people she met, including a missing music recording by Juan which Gérard had planned to use for his play, and predictions that Gérard might end up dead like Juan.
 Gérard eventually dies, either by suicide or the machinations of an ominous group which according to Philip and Terry is heading for world domination.
 Terry kills Pierre who is supposedly part of the conspiracy, but later admits that it might exist only in Philip's mind.